kennyhsieh1111/Spotify-Analysis/README.md

 ## Exploratary Data Analysis
 - _Aug 20_
 - Choose Own Spotify Playlist - Singles, to Implement Analysis
-- The Mean Value of Features
-- The Std Value of Features
+- Observe the Mean & Std Value of Tracks' Features
 - Create an Equation to Measure the boringness of playlist

-> Boring Idx = Lsoudness + Tempo + (Danceability + Energy)*100
+> Boring Scores = Lsoudness + Tempo + (Danceability + Energy)*100

-- The Linear Relation between Energy & Danceability
+- Confirm there is no Linear Relation between Energy & Danceability

-## Cluster
+## Cluster & PCA
 - _Aug 20_
 - **Nbclust**, provides Ref to Decide how many Clusters to Divide (Opt : 2 clusters in this case)
+- **PCA**, to reduce the dimensionality for plotting result
+- Seems useless now, remain explained :(

+## Sentiment Quandrant
+- xAxis = Valence, yAxis = Energy

 ## Next Step
-- Features Quandrant
 - R Shiny Interface

 ## Reference